 Finally, and most importantly, is to validate that the same output results are occurring on both the active and staging servers.
 This is done by examining the export queues on the staging server.
 When in staging mode the one and only difference from active mode is that no export steps are executed.

 Let’s have a quick discussion on how export data is created.
-In AADConnect, when a synchronization step is executed, the inbound rules that that specific connector and all outbound rules for all connectors are executed against each object being synced.
+In AADConnect, when a synchronization step is executed, the inbound rules for that specific connector and all outbound rules for all connectors are executed against each object being synced.
 The results of the sync task are compared to AADConnect’s current view of the connected data source (from the last time the object was imported) and any differences in data flows due to changed input values or different rules are computed and stored in the export queue.
 When the export step happens, the pending exports are written to the connected data source.
 However, because we’re in staging mode the export step doesn’t happen, and all the changes that AADConnect wants to make are nicely kept in the export queue for us to review.

 Now that we know how the exports are constructed, we can see what happens in the ideal case.
 In the ideal case, the staging server has all the same input data from AD as the active server; it has the exact same rules; and it calculated the exact same final state of the objects as they already exist in Azure AD.
 Therefore, it has no changes that it wants to apply to Azure AD, so the export queue is empty.
 When the export queue is empty, the staging server is ideally situated to take over for the active server as it will immediately pick up from where the active server left off.